COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/Workflow.md

 ## Support Branches

-Often times VIC development is driven by projects that require very specific modifications to the code that would not be appropriate for inclusion in a major release.
-The use of support branches allows for the continued development of the trunk while "supporting" project specific versions of the VIC code.
-Instead of completely tossing these changes, we put the project's version of VIC in a support branch and continue developing.
+Often times CoS-IT-FloWS development is driven by projects that require very specific modifications to the code that would not be appropriate for inclusion in a major release.
+The use of support branches allows for the continued development of the trunk while "supporting" project specific versions of the CoS-IT-FloWS code.
+Instead of completely tossing these changes, we put the project's version of CoS-IT-FloWS in a support branch and continue developing.
 Support branches are essentially branches that are not expected to merge back into the development branch.

 ## Admin Branches